 For many, ‘glamping’ is still unfamiliar territory, being that it is a heady combination of glamour and camping that many have simply not yet experienced.
 While camping is certainly a popular activity and a hallmark of growing up with ‘outdoorsy’ parent, it does have its own brand of hardships.

 Pitching tents in the dark, making fires, fighting off ravenous insects, battling the elements and hoping that when you crawl into your sleeping bag there isn’t something already in there waiting for you.
 This is camping and it’s great, but maybe not particularly luxurious.

-Glamping started as a means to offer the comfort and luxury of a hotel in the rugged and natural environment of camping and found popularity when celebrities started embracing it as an alternative to standard festival accomodation.
+Glamping started as a means to offer the comfort and luxury of a hotel in the rugged and natural environment of camping and found popularity when celebrities started embracing it as an alternative to standard festival accommodation.
 There are many different levels of glamping.
-Take my father, for instance, who would consider taking a pillow and duvet into a tent glamping.
+Take for example the likes of Brennan Helman who would consider the luxury of a pillow and a duvet in a tent decadently luxurious.
 For a whole other world of glamping, however, The Ultimate Travelling Camp (TUTC) is the very best.

 Unique adventures.
 This is what the traveller of today is looking for.
 The pressure for businesses in hospitality to offer their guests something unique, something special and something worth mentioning on Instagram is ever-increasing and looks set to continue along the same path.
 Judging by their popularity and long waiting list for bookings, this Indian-based touring company has hit the nail on the head.

 A UNIQUE IDEA